 Tips for Making This Recipe

-- Leave space between the balls of dough.
-These buddies are fully loaded and prone to spreading, so give them plenty of room to do their thing.
+Leave space between the balls of dough.
+These cookies are fully loaded and prone to spreading, so give them plenty of room in between.

-- Make ‘em like a bakery.
+Make them look perfectly round.
 Use a round cookie cutter or glass that’s slightly larger than the cookies to swirl the baked cookies and make them perfectly circular.

 Kitchen Sink Cookie Recipe